jose-garcia86/horizon/THEME-CUSTOMIZATION.md

 ## Overview

-The Horizon theme now includes a comprehensive color system and configurable styles that can be easily customized without modifying the core CSS files.
+The Horizon theme now includes a comprehensive, fully configurable color system that replaces all hardcoded colors throughout the theme templates.
+All HTML templates have been updated to use consistent theme color classes, making the entire theme easily customizable without modifying any core files.

+## What's New

+✅ **All hardcoded colors removed** - No more `#171717` or `text-gray-*` classes in templates
+✅ **Consistent color system** - All templates use the same configurable color variables
+✅ **Enhanced component classes** - New button and link components with hover effects
+✅ **Semantic color naming** - `text-theme-primary`, `bg-theme-surface`, etc.
+✅ **Easy customization** - Change the entire theme appearance by modifying CSS variables

 ## Color System